 - One-person limited companies

 When it comes to taxes, sole proprietorships, general partnerships, and limited liability companies (LLCs) are considered pass-through entities (unless an LLC files to be taxed as a corporation).
 This means that any income is taxed on an individual’s tax return, as opposed to the business itself.

 Here are the businesses that usually don’t get a 1099-NEC form:

 - Businesses that choose to be taxed like a corporation

 On the other hand, C corporations (the default form of corporation) are double-taxed, once for the business, and then again on a personal level.
-However, there are a few situations when you’ll issue a 1099-MISC even when the contractor is incorporated.
+However, there are a few situations when you’ll issue a 1099-NEC even when the contractor is incorporated.
 These include:

 - Lawyer costs for legal services and gross proceeds to a law firm, like settlements